Planar lattices do not recover from forest fires: Proof of Theorem 4

-We will prove \eqref{eq:cross}, by estimating the probability for $\XX$ to take specific values.
+We will prove (\ref{eq:cross}) by estimating the probability for $\mathscr{X}$ to take specific values.
 More precisely we will use the equality

-The computation used to estimate $\PP_{p_c,\de}(\XX = X)$ is quite delicate.
-Here are the main ideas; the actual proof may be found in the following sections.
+The computation used to estimate $\mathbb{P}_{p_c,\delta}(\mathscr {X}= X)$ is quite delicate.
+Here are the main ideas; the actual proof is given in the following sections.

-Fix a non-empty set $X$ with $|X| = k+1$ and let $\om, \si$ be configurations such that $\XX = X$.
-Since the passage points act as passages between the clusters of $\wt\om$, they have, in $\om$, a (local) six arm structure around them (see Figure~\ref{fig:blobs}), and we may control the probabilities of such configurations by $\pi_6$.
+Fix a nonempty set of vertices $X$ with $|X| = k+1$, and let $\omega, \sigma$ be configurations such that $\mathscr{X}= X$.
+Since the passage points act as passages between the clusters of $\widetilde\omega$, they have, in $\omega$, a (local) six arm structure around them (see Figure~\ref{fig:blobs}), and we may control the probabilities of such configurations by $\pi_6$.

 Imagine the following dynamics.
-Around each point $x \in X$ we grow a ball at unit speed, $\Ball_t(x) : t\geq 0$.
-For a given time $t$, we call \emph{blobs} the connected components of $\cup_x \Ball_t(x)$.
+Around each point $x \in X$ we grow a ball at unit speed, $\Lambda_t(x) \dvtx t \geq 0$.
+For a given time $t$, we call \emph{blobs} the connected components of $\bigcup_x \Lambda_t(x)$.